devpandaz/pathfinder/README.md

 1. Create a new Facebook page and setup the Facebook Chat Plugin.
 This is for the live chat features of this web app that the users can communicate with/seek live help from the authorities of the Facebook page.
 Once done setting up the chat plugin, change the code inside the line ```chatbox.setAttribute("page_id", "[code_here]");``` at [header.php](https://github.com/jPRO-22/pathfinder/blob/main/lms/header.php) (line 34) to your Facebook Chat Plugin code.
 2. Create a [Disqus](https://disqus.com/) account.
 Set up a new Disqus site.
 Once done, change s.src at [book.php](https://github.com/jPRO-22/pathfinder/blob/main/lms/book.php) (line 134: ```s.src = 'https://pathfinderlibms.disqus.com/embed.js';```) to the embed.js file of your Disqus site (you can get the embed source during setup/installation process of your Disqus site).
 3. Create a new Google Account specially for testing.
 Turn on "Allow less secure apps".
 Change the email at [includes/feedback.inc.php](https://github.com/jPRO-22/pathfinder/blob/main/lms/includes/feedback.inc.php) (line 54, 60, 61) and [includes/reset-request.inc.php](https://github.com/jPRO-22/pathfinder/blob/main/lms/includes/reset-request.inc.php) (line 65, 71) to the new Google account email created.
+4. Sign up for ngrok.
+Install and setup ngrok to your local computer.
-4. Once all the accounts are set up, run the program on a server of your choice.
+5. Once all the accounts are set up:
+    1. Start localhost.
+    2. run ```ngrok http 443``` at Command Prompt.
+    3. Copy the generated link and paste it to your browser.
+Add ```pathfinder``` behind the ngrok link.
+Thus it would become ```https://[code].ngrok.io/pathfinder```.
+Press enter and the home page of this web app will come up.

+    *Since we don't have a paid server to host our web app, we ask you to use ngrok locally.
+Thus, the domain link would change everytime you run a new ```ngrok http``` command.
+Therefore, you have to actually change the domain to the generated ngrok domain at your Disqus site and your FB Chat Plugin "Website Domain" EVERY SINGLE TIME.

 *For admin access, log in with Username: admin (or Email: admin@admin.com) and Password: abcd1234.
 You may change this admin password later anytime at profile page.